Autism Therapist

 - Online Communities: Online forums and communities dedicated to neurodiversity provide a platform for individuals to share experiences, access resources, and find support from others who understand their journey.

-Researching and connecting with these local resources can help neurodiverse individuals and their families find the support and community they need to thrive.
+Researching and connecting with these local resources, along with a trusted autism therapist, can help neurodiverse individuals and their families find the support and community they need to thrive.
 By accessing these services, they can build a network of support that enhances their well-being and quality of life.

 I specialize in working with adults navigating autism, ADHD, and complex trauma.
-My approach is grounded in empathy, understanding, and respect for neurodiversity, as I am neurodiverse myself.
+As a certified autism therapist in California, my approach is grounded in empathy, understanding, and respect for neurodiversity, as I am neurodiverse myself.
 In therapy, we will:

 1. Create a Safe Space for Self-Discovery

 Therapy is a judgment-free zone where you can be your authentic self.
-Together, we’ll explore your thoughts, emotions, and life experiences to understand your unique challenges and strengths better.
+As an autism therapist, we’ll explore your thoughts, emotions, and life experiences to understand your unique challenges and strengths better.

 2. Identify and Manage ASD, ADHD, and Complex Trauma Symptoms